SanderLedegen/vscode-angular-follow-selector/README.md

 ## Release Notes

+### 1.1.0
+Added a new feature that lets you open the template and styling files directly from the component.
+_(Thanks Jeremy Flowers for the suggestion!)_

 ### 1.0.0

-Initial release of Angular Follow Selector
+Initial release of Angular Follow Selector.